nathanfallet/shortt/README.md

+# Shortt

+Url shortener built with clean architecture in mind.
+This is an experimental project.

+## Technical Overview

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Server.
+This is a Kotlin Multiplatform project targeting Android, iOS, Web and Backend.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: